VerisimilitudeX/BioCycle-Reactor/README.md

-# Biodiesel Reactor
+# BioCycle Reactor

-MIT THINK submission by Piyush Acharya and Aarnav Bhat
+Award-winning biodiesel reactor designed by Piyush Acharya and Aarnav Bhat.

+Recipient of the 8th Annual New York Institute of Technology Mini-Research Grant Award.

+This project optimizes the biodiesel transesterification process, aiming for efficient, sustainable biofuel production.

 Diagrams: